Apple32452/equity-alpha-research-pipeline/README.md

 outputs/demo/turnover.png
 ```

-Again: synthetic results are only for verifying the code.
+Do not use synthetic performance outputs as resume or portfolio claims.

 ---

-## Run on real U.S. equities
+## Run on historical U.S. equities

-The included `example_universe_300.csv` is only a starter universe.
-Before using results professionally, verify that the universe matches what you want: S&P 500 names, Russell 1000 names, NASDAQ liquid universe, or your own liquidity-screened list.

-Example command:
+The included universe files are examples only.
+For professional analysis, use a documented and liquidity-screened universe whose composition you understand.

 ```bash
 python -m equity_alpha.run_pipeline \